-Lemon chicken thighs with garlic and herbs are one of those simple dinners that taste as if they took hours to make (Antoine still thinks they did).
+Lemon chicken thighs with garlic and herbs are one of those simple bistro-style dinners that taste as if they took hours to make (Antoine still thinks they did).

 Marinated briefly with fresh lemon, garlic and herbs, they roast until the skin turns golden and crisp while the meat underneath stays juicy and tender.